coq/coq/doc/sphinx/language/gallina-specification-language.rst

      sort for the inductive definition and will produce a less convenient rule for case elimination.

-.. opt:: Uniform Inductive Parameters
+.. flag:: Uniform Inductive Parameters

      When this option is set (it is off by default), inductive definitions are abstracted over their parameters